WhalesLoveSmash/what-food-should-i-buy/README.md

 Set your budget <br>
 Chose where you fall between health nut and total degenerate <br>
 Enter any additional considerations and get your shopping list <br>
-Tbh this a chat gpt wrapper 😭
+Tbh this gemini wrapper 😭